 The feel of it is also different than many China cymbals on the market, giving you a wide range of sounds in response to your touch.
 Play it lightly on the edge for a soft, warm shimmer or get an explosion of trashy power when you hit it with force.
 It also blends well with other cymbals, making it a great addition to any rack.
 It’s easily one of the best china cymbals out there.

 Paiste brings an impressive mix of value and quality with their PST line of cymbals.
 The China cymbal from the line is a bit cleaner than some other brands’ China cymbals.
 This is partially because it’s heavier than many China cymbals—a medium-heavy weight that gives it a full, dark tone with a trashy edge and a quick response.
 This extra weight also gives the cymbal more power and volume, perfect for players in heavier styles.
-The sustain is also fairly short with a lively attack—and you get this impressive sound for less than a hundred bucks.
+The sustain is also fairly short with a lively attack—and you get this impressive sound for this price range.
 It’s likely the best china cymbal for the money.

 Size Considerations When Selecting China Trash Cymbals